bpcmusic/synergy/readme.md

 * [Replacing the Aging Capacitors](capacitors.md)
 * Installing Headers for Board Connections
 * [Restoring the Wood Case](case.md)
-* Replacing the Power Supply
-* Replacing the Noisy Fan
+* Replacing the Power Supply and Noisy Fan
 * [Fixing Sticky Buttons](stickybuttons.md)
 * [Connecting to the Kaypro II](kaypro.md)
 * Replacing the Kaypro II Disk Drive with a Floppy Emulator